-Tyler is currently the President of the Lee’s Summit Parks & Recreation Board of Directors and Past Chair of the Board for the Lee’s Summit Chamber of Commerce.
-He also volunteers his time with the Lee’s Summit Educational Foundation, on the St. Luke’s East Medical Center Advisory Committee and is active at Our Lady of the Presentation.
+Tyler is currently the president of the Lee’s Summit Parks & Recreation Board of Directors and past chair of the Board for the Lee’s Summit Chamber of Commerce.
+He also volunteers his time with the Lee’s Summit Educational Foundation, the St. Luke’s East Medical Center Advisory Committee and is active at Our Lady of the Presentation.

 Tyler is married to Brooke and has a daughter, Paige.

-Randy is the 8-year former Mayor of the City of Lee’s Summit Government and was also a District 2 Representative on the City Council for 12 years.
-Rhoads is a retired engineer and has been married to Mary Ann for 48 years.
+Randy is the 8-year former mayor of the City of Lee’s Summit Government and was also a District 2 Representative on the City Council for 12 years.
+Rhoads is a retired engineer and has been married to Mary Ann for 49 years.
 He sat on the original Charter Commission in 1996.

-Machelle and her husband co-own Riffe Communities, specializing in lifestyle custom home communities in Missouri and Kansas.
+Machelle and her husband, Jim, co-own Riffe Communities, specializing in lifestyle custom home communities in Missouri and Kansas.
 Their projects include Woodland Shores, Lee’s Summit, and Woodland Trails in Greenwood.
 As a real estate agent, she specializes in homes, horse, farm and recreational properties, and commercial build sites.

-Machelle served as Director of Development for Summit Christian Academy leading capital and annual funding campaigns for over ten years and was a marketing rep for Proctor and Gamble.
+Machelle served as director of development for Summit Christian Academy leading capital and annual funding campaigns for over 10 years and was a marketing rep for Proctor and Gamble.

 She is founder of Fundspring Consulting serving area non-profits including Saint Luke’s East Hospital in support of oncology services and breast care prevention.

-Machelle is current chair for Lee’s Summit Economic Development Council and is a member of Lee’s Summit Rotary and the Lee’s Summit, Missouri, Municipal Building Authority.
-She is a past Advisory Board member for Truman Heartland Community Foundation.
+Machelle is past chair for Lee’s Summit Economic Development Council and is a member of Lee’s Summit Rotary and the Lee’s Summit, Missouri, Municipal Building Authority.
+She is a past advisory board member for Truman Heartland Community Foundation.